Mayyadanarthein/ZeroToOne-CBH/README.md

 **MoodMix: AI-Powered Music Experience**

-MoodMix is an innovative web application that leverages artificial intelligence to create personalized music experiences based on user emotions and random word inputs.
+Sona is an innovative web application that leverages artificial intelligence to create personalized music experiences based on user emotions and random word inputs.
 Our platform aims to enhance mental well-being and social connection through the power of music.

 **🎵 Key Features**